 Some older Seattle neighborhoods have combined sewers, which are pipes that carry stormwater and sewage together.
 The Combined Sewer Overflow website shows places where the combined sewer has overflowed recently.
 Avoid swimming near an overflow for 48 hours.

-If there is a high E. coli concentration in the water at a swimming beach, it very likely means that some type of poop is getting into the water.
-This could be from people, dogs, geese, or other animals.

-People often assume that poop in the water comes from a sewage spill.
-Sewage is one possible source of poop, and we always work with local sewage utilities to investigate this.
-Most of the time, however, poop in the water at a swimming beach is not from sewage.
-Common causes of poop in the water at a swimming beach include:

-- People carry bacteria into the water.
-To reduce the amount of bacteria carried into the water, adults and children should wash well after using the bathroom and shower off before swimming.
-All babies and toddlers should wear good quality swim diapers.

-- Dogs also carry bacteria into the water.
-And if the dogs poop on or near the beach, bacteria can wash into the water.
-This is one reason why dogs are not allowed at most designated swimming beaches.

-- Geese and ducks poop on and near the beach, and bacteria wash into the water.
-Swimming beaches often have open grassy areas with an open shoreline, an ideal environment for geese and ducks.
-Do not feed geese or ducks.
-Feeding them attracts them to the beach area, which increases the amount of poop washing into the water.

-- Streams can also carry bacteria from upstream areas to a swimming beach.
-People, pets, livestock, geese, and ducks in upstream areas can impact a downstream swimming beach.

-No. 11: Some older Seattle neighborhoods have combined sewers, which are pipes that carry stormwater and sewage together.
-The Combined Sewer Overflow website shows places where the combined sewer has overflowed recently.
-Avoid swimming near an overflow for 48 hours.

 If there is a high bacteria concentration in the water at a swimming beach, it very likely means that some type of poop is getting into the water.
 This could be from people, dogs, geese, or other animals.

 People often assume that poop in the water comes from a sewage spill.
 Sewage is one possible source of poop, and we always work with local sewage utilities to investigate this.
 Most of the time, however, poop in the water at a swimming beach is not from sewage.
 Common causes of poop in the water at a swimming beach include:

 - People carry poop into the water.
 To reduce the amount of poop carried into the water, adults and children should wash well after using the bathroom and shower off before swimming.
 All babies and toddlers should wear good quality swim diapers.

 - Dogs also carry poop into the water.
 And if the dogs poop on or near the beach, the poop can wash into the water.
 This is one reason why dogs are not allowed at most designated swimming beaches.

 - Geese and ducks poop on and near the beach, and the poop washes into the water.
 Swimming beaches often have open grassy areas with an open shoreline, an ideal environment for geese and ducks.
 Do not feed geese or ducks.
 Feeding them attracts them to the beach area, which increases the amount of poop washing into the water.

 - Streams can also carry poop from upstream areas to a swimming beach.
 People, pets, livestock, geese, and ducks in upstream areas can impact a downstream swimming beach.